 Sailing ‘ship of the line’ warship with 50-60 guns on two gun decks (1779).

 A three-masted sailing warship with two full decks, with only one gun deck.
-A frigate was armed with between 30 to 44 guns located on the gun deck and possibly some on the quarter-deck and forecastle, used in the 18th and 19th centuries, used for escort, reconnaissance and a myriad of other duties.
+A frigate was armed with between 30 to 44 guns located on the gun deck and possibly some on the and forecastle, used in the 18th and 19th centuries, used for escort, reconnaissance and a myriad of other duties.

 A small fast sailing 17th-century shallow-draught flat-bottom Dutch ship mostly used as a coastal merchant vessel.
 They were also used on occasion as bomb vessels because of their stability and durability.